-After you have the water lock in place, let the wine sit in a cool, dark place for 3-4 weeks to allow fermentation to take place.
+After you have the water lock in place on this dandelion wine recipe, let the wine sit in a cool, dark place for 3-4 weeks to allow fermentation to take place.
 You'll know it's done when the bubbling stops.

-It is very important to be sure that the fermentation process has finished before capping or corking.
-If you don't, you risk an explosion.
+It is very important to be sure that the fermentation process for this dandelion wine recipe has finished before capping or corking.
+If you don’t, you risk an explosion.

 Drinking Your Wine

-Once you cap or cork the bottles, you can drink the wine right away, or you can let it mellow.
+Once you cap or cork the bottles, you can drink the wine from this dandelion wine recipe right away, or you can let it mellow.
 I allow my dandelion wine to sit for 3-4 months before drinking it.
 This seems to make it less harsh and much more mellow.